 Chairman – Thelma

-Thelma is Vice Chairman of Great Baddow Dog Training Club, having joined the Club in 1973, over 40 years ago.
+Thelma is Chairman of Great Baddow Dog Training Club, having joined the Club in 1973, over 40 years ago.
 From a very early stage, Thelma discovered that she enjoyed the ‘Obedience’ area of dog training most of all, a fact which was quickly recognised by founder member of the Club, Frank Harris, who was also an Obedience Judge.
 As a consequence, Frank worked closely with her, passing on much of his knowledge to her over the years.
 He also encouraged her to act as Steward for him, when judging at numerous dog shows and competing events, where she was able to gain considerable experience, witnessing close at hand obedience dog-handling at all levels.

 Since those early days, Thelma has continued to Steward at Shows all over the country.
 Thelma frequently attends courses and events to learn different training methods and to hone her own skills, which she is then able to pass on to the other trainers and use at the Club.
 Thelma currently has 5 dogs of her own, her favourite breed being a Border Collie and continues to enter her dogs into competitions, winning many cups and rosettes.